omergabay2/dualfisheye-to-affectiva/README.md

 ### ***face_publisher.py:***

-capture dualfisheye photos, converting them to rectangular and, display the fixed picture,then recognize faces and publish them as image messages to ros topic "/usb_cam/image/raw".
+Capture dualfisheye photos, converting them to rectangular, display the fixed picture, recognize faces and publish them as image messages to ros topic "/usb_cam/image/raw".

 ### ***Affectiva ros node (not mine):***

-subscribing to image message in topic "/usb_cam/image/raw", then, recognize emotions and expression and publishing them to ***"/affdex_data"*** topic as affdex_msgs messages
+Subscribing to image message in topic "/usb_cam/image/raw", recognize emotions and expression, publish them to ***"/affdex_data"*** topic as ***"affdex_msgs"*** messages

 ### ***aff_sub.py:***

-subscribing to affectiva message ***"/affdex_data"*** and find Person index of each person in the room. then publish  the original affectiva data + Person Index as String to ***"/omer_data"*** topic.
+subscribing to affectiva message ***"/affdex_data"*** and find Person index of each person in the room. then publish  the original affectiva data + Person Index as String messages to ***"/omer_data"*** topic.

 ### ***plot_data.py:***

-reading the ***data.txt*** file in live, getting the data and drawing real-time plots of expressions for each face.
+reading the ***data.txt*** (echo from /omer_data) file in live, getting the data and drawing real-time plots of expressions for each face.